arnabganguly/llap-hdinsight/Clusterdeployment.md

                                      Version-   *Interactive Query 3.1.0(HDI 4.0)*
  - **Cluster login username**:Enter username for cluster administrator(default:Admin)
  - **Cluster login password**:*Enter password for cluster login(default:sshuser)*
- - *Check the box for User cluster password for SSH*
+ - *Check the box for use cluster login password for SSH*
  - **Resource Group**:*Put the cluster in the same resource group as the Storage account and MI.*
  - **Location**: *Use the same Azure Region as the Storage account and MI*